Resource-Constrained Shortest Path with Polytopic Reset Sets: Methodology

 \subsection{Resource-Constrained Graph with Budget Reset}

-The continuous problem of the resource-constrained shortest path is reformulated into a discrete structure where the path is described by nodes and edges.
+We reformulate the continuous problem of the resource-constrained shortest path into a discrete structure where the path is described by nodes and edges.
 Consider a graph \(\mathcal{G} := (V,E)\) where \(V\) and \(E\) represent the set of nodes and the edges between them, respectively.
-Given that the optimal path consists of piecewise line segments, \(V\) represents points that lie on each \(\partial \mathcal{P}\) in which the path \(f\) will pass.
-In addition, The points \(x_S\) and \(x_E\) are selected as nodes since they are the source and terminal nodes, respectively.
+Given that the optimal path consists of piecewise line segments, \(V\) consists of points on each \(\partial \mathcal{P}\) that the path \(f\) may pass through, together with \(x_S\) and \(x_E\), which serve as the source and terminal nodes, respectively.